 The simple answer is yes.
 Paid social does work.
-It’s just what you need to increase revenues and keep loyal customers coming back for more.
+It’s just what you need on your marketing strategy to increase revenues and keep loyal customers coming back for more.

 Nearly 3 million are doing so from mobile devices.
 Social media is where the people are.
 But as a realistic person, you know that this alone doesn’t mean social media ads work.

-A CMO survey found this: As businesses continue to get results through social media, they’re increasing their social media advertising budgets by 32% this year.
+A CMO survey found this: As businesses continue to get results through social channels, they’re increasing their social media advertising budgets by 32% this year.

 Experts expect it to nearly double in 5 years.

-Let’s explore the how, where, what and why’s needed to get social media advertising to work for you.
+Let’s explore the how, where, why and what’s needed to get social media advertising to work for you.

 What is Paid Social?